-Parameter values are stored in a file that can be used to restore to same or other instruments of the same type.
-The user can select to save the back-up file either in the instrument or on a connected USB memory.
-The file name can be edited.
-Note that additional information, which is saved in the backup file, can be given before the backup file is created.
+Parameter values are stored in a file that can be used to restore to the same or other instruments of the same type.
+The user can select to save the back-up file, either in the instrument or on a connected USB memory.
+The file name cannot be edited while creating the backup.
+The backup file will automatically be assigned a file name.
+The file name will look like: